devnich/windows-setup/README.md

 ### 1.4.5.
 Julia

-1. The Julia installer will open a console window and install from the Microsoft Store.
+1. The Julia installer will open the Microsoft Store.
+Click the "Get" button, then click "Open".
+2. Julia will open a console window and begin the installation process.
-2. After installing Julia, run the following commands in the Julia console window:
+3. After installing Julia, run the following commands in the Julia console window:
     ``` r
     using Pkg
     Pkg.add("IJulia")
     ```
-3. When the process is complete, you may close Julia
+4. When the process is complete, you may close Julia

 ### 1.4.6.
 R and RStudio